noam-honig/food-basket-delivery/design-update.md

 - [ ] fix accordion to look ok
 - [ ] fix buttons in assign deliveries
 - [ ] fix button color on login et..
+- [ ] fix filter dialog with top padding
+- [ ] fix basket type and ammount in deliveries screen to look ok
+- [ ] check font size of checkboxes
+- [ ]